franzihe/GEO4902/conda/creating_conda_env.md

 1. If you have not, activate `conda` in Miniconda first using `conda activate`.
 2. Run the following command
 ```
-$ conda env create -f https://raw.githubusercontent.com/franzihe/GEO4902/main/environment_geo4902.yml
+$ conda env create -f environment_geo4902.yml

 ```
+> **_NOTE:_** You need to have downloaded the [environment file](./environment_geo4902.yml) located in the GEO4902/conda directory or create your own conda environment with the package listed in the [environment file](./environment_geo4902.yml).
+(Package versions can be found at the end of the document.)
+>
-3. Make sue you see "geo4902" in the output when you ask for a list of all available environments:
+1. Make sure you see "geo4902" in the output when you ask for a list of all available environments:
 ```
 $ conda env list
 ```